2016

 ● 1-21-2016: I had an interesting headache experience yesterday.
 A headache started very early in the morning, during the sleep phase.
 It got worse, but I deliberately forewent taking any medication for it, to avoid a rebound effect.
 But it kept getting worse, and it got very bad around midnight about 24 hours later.
 It was interfering with sleep, so I resorted to taking 2 tablets of Aleve (a non-prescription NSAID).
 It completely removed the headache.
 So much for abstaining from medication.

 ● Sunday, 1-24-2016: The idea of unconditional love seems strange.
-If a person you love, changes and starts treating you in a mean way, and no longer warrants your love, why should you continue to love her?
+If a person you love, changes and starts treating you badly, and no longer warrants your love, why should you continue to love her?
 Why should you ever reach a point where the way someone treats you is irrelevant to how you feel about her, and to how you treat her?
 Any relationship between two people can be damaged or destroyed by the words or deeds of one of them; both of them must continually work at it to maintain it.

 ● 1-29-2016: The connection between our consciousness and our personality is merely accidental, adventitious.